uhray/boilerplate/doc/boilerplate.md

 Command: ```gulp prod```.
 This prod build is for starting the production server when testing the web application or before deploying the application to Heroku.
 It does 4 things:

  1. Performs a gulp install
- 2. Converts all SCSS files to CSS files & adds vendor-prefixes via [autoprefixer]
+ 2. Converts all SCSS files to CSS files & runs [autoprefixer]
  3. Minifies all JavaScript files
  4. Starts the production server (*server.js* in prod-mode), hosting the production web app